Hugh Lyon Tennent: Life

-He followed in his father's career and studied law, qualifying as an advocate in 1840.
+He studied law, qualifying as an advocate in 1840.
 He became Sheriff Substitute of Lanarkshire in 1853 and Sheriff Substitute of Greenock in 1856, remaining there for the rest of his life.

 From 1843 he was a member of the Edinburgh Calotype Club along with his brother and other noted members such as David Brewster and John Cay.
 Tennent was one of the youngest members.
 He also joined the Photographic Society of Scotland in 1856.
 He took many early photographs of the Tennents Wellpark Brewery.

-Tennent was a keen sailor and made a trip of the Western Isles in 1838.
-He was a member of the Royal Clyde Yacht Club, and in later life he had a 15-ton yacht named "Seaward".
+Tennent was a member of the Royal Clyde Yacht Club, and in later life he had a 15-ton yacht named "Seaward".

-A noted philanthropist, he promoted the Discharged Prisoners Aid Society.
-He was also known as a connoisseur of fine art in Greenock.
+He promoted the Discharged Prisoners Aid Society.

 He died in Edinburgh on 22 January 1874.
 He is buried in Dean Cemetery in western Edinburgh.
-The small simple marker stone lies in the first northern extension not far from his brother Robert.

 Family

 In 1855 he was married to Agnes Halsey (1833–1913).
 They had nine children including Henry Edward Tennent (1861-1873) who is buried with them.